luke321321/portfolio/climbing/README.md

 Our aim is to predict the climbing grade only given the holds used for a climb.
 This is a hard task - one which experienced climbers would find hard to do without climbing the route.
 Even after climbing a route the route setter grade and the crowd source grade only agreed 95% of the time.

-We train a convolution neural network to classify routes by their grades and achieve 71% accuracy on the test dataset (using a one out accuracy, the true grade can be +- 1 of our guess).
+I train a convolution neural network to classify routes by their grades and achieve 71% accuracy on the test dataset (using a one out accuracy, the true grade can be +- 1 of our guess).
 We experiment with three different loss functions to try and take advantage of the ordering of our labels (the grades can be arranged on a number line).
-For our loss functions we use:
+For our loss functions I use:
 - CJS (cummlative Jensen-Shannon divergence), https://arxiv.org/pdf/1708.07089.pdf
 - Squared earth mover's distance (or Wasserstein metric), https://arxiv.org/pdf/1611.05916.pdf
 - Cross-entropy loss (standard loss function for any classification problem, which ignores the orderings of labels)